dentarg/auth0-blog/_posts/2017-06-07-developing-restful-apis-with-kotlin.markdown

 curl -H "Authorization: Bearer xxx.yyy.zzz" http://localhost:8080/customers
 ```

-As you can see, to create our own security solution with JWTs is not that hard.
-But it requires much more work than what we had to do to integrate with Auth0.
-And keep in mind that we didn't even addressed more advanced topics like [Multifactor Authentication](https://auth0.com/docs/multifactor-authentication), [social identity providers](https://auth0.com/docs/identityproviders), [enterprise connections (Active Directory, LDAP, SAML, etc.)](https://auth0.com/enterprise), and etc. Having to handle such cases, would require us a lot more work.
-And even if we managed to deliver these features in a satisfactory speed, we wouldn't have as many security measures as we would while using Auth0.
+As you can see, creating our own security solution with JWTs is not that hard.
+However, it requires much more work than what we had to do to integrate with Auth0.
+And keep in mind that we didn't even address more advanced topics like [Multifactor Authentication](https://auth0.com/docs/multifactor-authentication), [social identity providers](https://auth0.com/docs/identityproviders), [enterprise connections (Active Directory, LDAP, SAML, etc.)](https://auth0.com/enterprise), etc. Handling such cases would require a lot more work.
+Even if we managed to deliver these features swiftly, we wouldn't have as many security measures as we would while using Auth0.

 ## Conclusion